 Having an ovarian cyst does not mean you have ovarian cancer.
 Ovarian cysts can be fairly common, while ovarian tumors are quite rare; ovarian cysts are fluid-filled while ovarian tumors are solid masses.
 Most ovarian cysts are not harmful, don’t cause symptoms and are not indicative of risk for future ovarian cancer, though some complex ovarian cysts may raise the risk.
 Ovarian cysts are common in women with regular menstrual cycles, and less common in post-menopausal women.
 Approximately 8% of pre-menopausal women develop large ovarian cysts that require treatment.
-Cysts can come and go with a woman’s menstrual cycle (functional ovarian cysts), and may not cause symptoms unless they twist or rupture, or become large enough that a woman can feel the cyst.
-While many ovarian cysts go away without treatment, some may require surgery to remove.
+Ovarian cyst symptoms are uncommon unless they twist or rupture, or become large enough that a woman can feel the cyst.
+While many ovarian cysts come and go with a woman’s menstrual cycle (functional ovarian cysts), or go away without treatment, some may require surgery to remove.

-Though ovarian cysts often produce no symptoms, when they do these can include some symptoms similar to ovarian cancer, such as: abdominal pain or ache, bloating, pain during intercourse, menstrual irregularities, and more rarely in ovarian cysts, frequent urination.
+While ovarian cyst symptoms are uncommon, they can include some symptoms similar to ovarian cancer, such as: abdominal pain or ache, bloating, pain during intercourse, menstrual irregularities, and more rarely in ovarian cysts, frequent urination.
 More specific to ovarian cysts, unusual growth of facial and body hair may occur due to an increase in production of male hormones called androgens.
 And in rare cases, sudden sharp abdominal pain, fever and nausea may indicate a cyst has twisted or ruptured, and requires immediate medical attention and likely emergency surgery.

 - Hormonal problems.
 Functional cysts usually go away on their own, and may be caused by hormonal problems or drugs that promote ovulation.